amrheing/Home-Assistant-Configuration/README.md

 Automation with python_scripts in HomeAssistant

-as i started it was difficult to find the best way to use automations.
+When i started with HomeAssistant (HA) it was difficult to find the best way to use automations.

-in the newer versions of HomeAssistant many things can be configured in the Web Gui.
+In the newer versions of HA many things can be configured in the Web Gui.

 That i do in the most ways.
-But for my python_scripts and there automation rules i do it with yaml files. that is easier for me and also i can not edit them or delete them in the webgui. also the data in there is static, noo need to edit this over the time
+But for my python_scripts and there automation rules i do it with yaml files.
+That is easier for me and also i can not edit them or delete them in the webgui.
+Also the data in there is static, no need to edit this over the time.

 All the python script will be copied to the folder "python_scripts" in the config folder.

 For the automation and all the other config files i added folders and added them as includes.
-Then the content of the folders has no need to include as once, an refresh "..." in "Server Controls" is enough
+Then the content of the folders has no need to include as once - an refresh "..." in "Server Controls" is enough

 after changes in python_scripts folder use RELOAD PYTHON SCRIPTS after changes in autmation folder use RELOAD AUTOMATIONS